Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

 \subparagraph*{The extent primitive} The rule for the extent primitive ($\textsc{ext}$) together with the rules of $\multimap$ and $\cU$ provide a term $\sfext$ in the empty context with the following type.

 From a function $f'$ mapping a bridge in $A$ to a bridge in $B$, the extent primitive lets us build a bridge in the dependent function type formed from $A$ and $B$, or $\Pi\,A\,B$ for short.
 Concisely put, the extent primitive validates one direction of the SAP at $\Pi$.
-It can be upgraded into the following equivalence, using the $\beta$-rule of extent, described below.
+It can be upgraded into the following equivalence, using the $\beta$-rule of extent, described below (as a side note, the proof also uses a lemma akin to a propositional $\eta$-rule for extent).